iEmmanuel104/SARA/client/doc.md

 ## Conclusion

-The SARA project combines cutting-edge technologies to create a next-generation short-term rental platform.
-By leveraging AI, crypto authentication, and modern web development practices, SARA offers an unparalleled user experience for both guests and hosts.
+The DWELLR project combines cutting-edge technologies to create a next-generation short-term rental platform.
+By leveraging AI, crypto authentication, and modern web development practices, DWELLR offers an unparalleled user experience for both guests and hosts.

 This knowledge base serves as a comprehensive guide for understanding the project architecture, implementation approach, and development workflow.